section-engineering-education/engineering-education/content/articles/pathlib-vs-os-modules-for-file-and-directory-system-operation/index.md

 #### OS module
 The OS (operating system) module is a Python-based operating system interface that functionally renders a convenient way to work with files and directories with a simple function call.

-Additionally, OS module empowers us to deal with I/O tasks straight-forward.
+Additionally, the OS module empowers us to deal with I/O tasks straight-forward.

 #### Pathlib module
 The Pathlib module is an object-oriented file system that offers classes representing file system paths with semantics that fit various operating systems.